LeetLLM

 Human-in-the-loop

 For high-stakes actions (deleting files, sending emails, making payments), you should require human approval before execution.
-You can intercept specific tool calls and pause the process to request explicit confirmation:
+You can intercept specific tool calls and pause the process to request explicit confirmation.
+The updated function checks the requested tool against a restricted set.
+It pauses to prompt the human user and only proceeds if explicit permission is granted.

 python